blue-season/pywarm/README.md

 ## Keep in touch

 If you find PyWarm useful, you can leave a message in the [PyWarm's wiki homepage](https://github.com/blue-season/pywarm/wiki).
-Please also help us spread the word.
-Your feedback is very appreciated.
+Your feedback is highly appreciated.